ataxali/genetic_opening_book/README.md

 ### Final Report

-Please see [report.pdf](https://github.com/ataxali/genetic_opening_book/blob/master/report.pdf) for a summary of the evolutionary genetic algorithm used to construct the opening-move book.
+Please see [the included report](https://github.com/ataxali/genetic_opening_book/blob/master/summary_and_exp_results.pdf) for a summary of the evolutionary genetic algorithm used to construct the opening-move book, and experimental results.

 ### Isolation